 Face to face bias is one of the biggest mistakes you can make when attempting to acquire customer feedback.
 To avoid bias, it is best to administer anonymous customer satisfaction surveys.
 Anonymous surveys administered online, as an email message, on mobile phones, or even as paper surveys, allows customers the freedom to speak their mind, and provide meaningful feedback in a less direct way, free from the influence of sales or service staff.

 Snap Survey Software is an advanced survey software tool for developing effective customer satisfaction surveys.
 Snap Surveys also has internal research experts who can design and conduct your anonymous customer surveys.
 By using such methods, you will be able to administer a cost effective survey that will guarantee your customers of their anonymity, while providing you with honest and straightforward feedback.
-So, if you want to outsource your customer satisfaction survey to ensure the anonymity of your customers’ responses, contact our experienced research team for more information.
+So, if you want to outsource your customer satisfaction survey to ensure the anonymity of your customers’ responses, contact our experienced projects team for more information.